Texas-Robotics-Academy/markdown/in_person/robot_line_following.md

 ## Exercise 7.1.5 - A Proportional Integral Derivative (PID) Controller for Line Following (Optional)

-Probably the best known controller is the PID controller, where I stands for **integral**, and, yes, it means the same thing as in calculus.
+Probably the best known controller is the PID controller, where I stands for **integral** - area under the curve.

 In practice, you can compute your numerical integral by adding up your errors over time to arrive at area under the curve for your potential.